Use Confluence as your Intranet

 A Confluence space is essentially a container for a group of pages and blog posts with related content.

 When you're starting out with Confluence, the easiest way to organize things is to create a space for each team or department within your organization.
 Each team's space is then a place for them to create and share pages, blog posts, meeting notes, files, and much more – and becomes the place to go for team members to get the information they need.

-Just choose Spaces > Create space from the header, and Confluence provides a list of space blueprints to help get you started.
+Click Spaces in the Confluence sidebar and click Create space.
+Confluence provides a list of space blueprints to help get you started.

-Each space can have its own color scheme and has a customizable home page, which you can edit to suit your purpose – like displaying and tracking team goals and displaying a list of team members.
-Use the built-in 'Team Space' template to automatically add all members of the team to the homepage, to help everyone get to know each other.
+Each space has a customizable overview, which you can edit to suit your purpose—like displaying and tracking team goals and displaying a list of team members.
+Use the "Team space" template to automatically add all members of the team to the overview, to help everyone get to know each other.

-You can set permissions for each space, so if there's sensitive information that should only been seen by certain users or groups, it's easy to secure it with Confluence.
+You can set permissions for each space, so if there's sensitive information that should only been seen by certain users or groups, you can secure it with Confluence.

 Add a personal space

-Every Confluence user, including you, can also create their own personal space; it can be a place to keep your own work, add shortcuts to your most used content, and you even get your own blog for sharing your ideas and opinions with the rest of your organization (or just those that you want to see them).
+Every Confluence user can create their own personal space.
+It can be a place to keep your own work, add shortcuts to your most-used content, and you even get your own blog for sharing your ideas and opinions with the rest of your organization (or just those that you want to see them).

 Create pages, meeting notes and more

 You can create pages for anything you want in Confluence - meeting notes, project plans, decisions, and more.
 Pages are editable so others can contribute and keep them up to date after you create them.
 Choose Create from the Confluence header and choose a blank page, or use a template to get you started.